pygame/pygame/docs/reST/ref/event.rst

    later be retrieved from the other queue functions.

    This is usually used for placing ``pygame.USEREVENT`` events on the queue.
-   Although any type of event can be placed, if using the sytem event types your program should be sure to create the standard attributes with appropriate values.
+   Although any type of event can be placed, if using the system event types your program should be sure to create the standard attributes with appropriate values.